PubNubDevelopers/PubNub-Showcase/README.md

 1. Click your new app to open its settings, then click its keyset.

-1. Enable the Presence feature on your keyset
+1. Enable the Presence feature on your keyset (check 'Presence Deltas' and 'Generate Leave on TCP FIN or RST')

-1. Enable the Persistence feature on your keyset
+1. Enable the Persistence feature on your keyset and choose a duration

 1. Enable the Stream Controller feature on your keyset

-1. Enable the Files feature on your keyset
+1. Enable the Files feature on your keyset and choose a retention duration

 1. Enable the Objects feature on your keyset.
 Make sure you check all the checkboxes related to events, i.e. User and Channel Metadata Events as well as Membership Events.

+1. The hosted variant of this app uses PubNub functions for moderation, specifically [https://www.pubnub.com/integrations/chat-message-profanity-filter/](https://www.pubnub.com/integrations/chat-message-profanity-filter/).

 1. Copy the Publish and Subscribe keys and paste them into your app as specified in the next step.